OmarBedawi/my_first_e-store/README.md

 ![E-Book Store](https://github.com/OmarBedawi/my_first_e-store/blob/master/readme_files/readme_images/ebook.png?raw=true)
 ### Deployed site: [https://omar-e-book-store.herokuapp.com/](https://omar-e-book-store.herokuapp.com/)

-#### For testing the following credentials can be used:
+#### For testing, the following credentials can be used:
 * User Credentials:
   - Username: create your username
   - Password: create your password
-  - Email: use your own e-mail to receive the confirmation link to activate your account OR create a temporary e-mail on [temp-mail](https://temp-mail.org/it/)
+  - Email: use your own e-mail to receive the confirmation link to activate your profile OR create a temporary e-mail on [temp-mail](https://temp-mail.org/it/)

 * Card payments:
   - Card number: 4242 4242 4242 4242